 Melanoma is a type of skin cancer that presents itself as an unusual mole.
 It happens due to abnormality in the skin cells called melanocytes responsible for the production of the pigment melanin.
 Melanin acts as a shield to protect the skin against harmful rays.
 That is why any disturbance in the production of melanin renders the skin susceptible to many skin ailments.
 So when should you get a mole checked?

-‘My mole that grew larger than 6 millimetres’ – Melanoma Survivor Story
+‘My mole that grew larger than 6 millimeters’ – Melanoma Survivor Story

 Dr. Mavra Farrukh was humble and empathetic, and I shared my experience regarding the mole on my neck.
 I had severe itching in that area.
 Dr. Farrukh asked for some pictures of my mole and had a detailed conversation with me.
 She asked me to look for any swollen lumps in the neck region as well.
 To my bad, I had not noticed that I had swollen lymph nodes in my neck earlier.
 The doctor on inspection diagnosed it to be a melanoma, and this news shook me as a whole.